-UDP are two predominant transport layer protocols and both use IP as the network layer [4], [5].
+When two or more networks are involved in an application, the mode of working is normally refereed to as internetworking [1], [2].
+The term internetwork (or internet) is used to refer to the composite network.
+Each constituent network is referred to as a subnet.
+It is assumed that each network is of a different type and hence that the router will have a different set of network protocols associated with each network part.
+Control network based on internet is assumed as a subnet.
+The internet protocol is one protocol associated with the complete protocol stack and it is known as TCP/IP Control (Transmission protocol Protocol/Internet Protocol).
+TCP/IP protocol is now widely used in many commercial and research internets and includes transport and application layers.
+TCP and UDP (User Data Protocol) are two predominant transport layer protocols and both use IP as the network layer [4], [5].
 TCP provides a reliable transport layer, UDP sends and receive datagrams for applications.
-The application layer is direct interface to the user application program and could include: Telnet, FTP (File Transfer Protocol), SNMP (Simple Network Management Protocol), SMTP (Simple Mail Transfer Protocol).
-Telnet provides services to enable a user application program to log on on to the operating system of remote device.
-User can communicate interactively with another application process as if the user terminal was connected directly to it.
-FTP enables user application program to access and interact with remote file system.
-Access to a remote file server is a basic requirement in many distributed control applications.
-SMTP manages the transfer of mail from one system mail to another.
-SNMP is concerned with management of all the communication protocols and supports the total network environment.
-TCP/IP protocols called sockets and TLI (Transport Layer Interface) for API (Application programming interface) are used.
+API (Application programming interface) for application using the TCP/IP protocols called sockets and TLI (Transport Laver Interface).
 A socket is end-point for communications that get bounds to the UDP or TCP port within the node.
 The used TCP/IP protocol provides a connection oriented byte stream service between the two end points of user application process.
 The term stream is used since it treats all the user data associated with a sequence of request and response messages.
 This application using a stream socket that uses TCP and bind it to a particular port number.
 Another host device in the network creates another stream socket which one will request connection to the previous socket by specifying its host Internet address and port number.
 Once the two TCP sockets have been thus connected, there is a virtual circuit set up between them.

-II.B.
-Distributed multidrive systems
+2.2.
+Distributed multicontroller systems